 What are antioxidants?

 Antioxidants are special class of micronutrients (the term "micronutrient" means that only miniscule amounts are required to provide essential support for vital metabolic functions).
 Antioxidants block harmful chemical reactions caused by oxidation - the destructive effect of oxygen and other oxidizing agents on the molecular components of cells.
 Vitamin C, vitamin E, selenium, and carotenoids are examples of antioxidants found naturally in many fruits and vegetables.
 Plants, which are foods high in antioxidants, are also rich in phytonutrients that act as antioxidants, including catechins, found in green tea; resveratrol, found in red wine; and curcumin found in turmeric.
 In addition to getting antioxidants in our diet, our body makes some of its own, such as coenzyme Q10.

 Oxidation refers to the process in which an atom or molecule loses electrons.
 It is an essential part of the conversion of food into energy, but can also be damaging, as it creates substances known as free radicals that can set off chain reactions that ultimately damage or kill cells.
 Consequently, plants and animals make use of a variety of antioxidants - compounds that inhibit oxidation by donating electrons to unstable atoms - to limit this damage.
 Cumulative damage due to oxidation probably accounts for many of the degenerative changes of aging and many age-related diseases.
-Incorporating antioxidant-rich foods into the diet at a young age and continuing throughout life may help to promote general health and slow the development of several age-related diseases.
+Incorporating antioxidant foods into the diet at a young age and continuing throughout life may help to promote general health and slow the development of several age-related diseases.

 How much, and what kind, does an adult need?

 How much does a child need?

 Dr. Weil recommends limiting antioxidant supplements to what is in a children’s multivitamin for children four and younger.
 Children between the ages of four and 12 should get no more than 50 percent of the adult recommendation for antioxidants.
 Children older than 13 should limit their upper intake to what Dr. Weil recommends for adults.
 It is important to talk to your child's pediatrician before starting your child on antioxidant supplements.